norcams/docs-enduser/docs/terraform-part4.rst

 When using Ansible with UH-IaaS and instances created with Terraform, we'll often create and destroy instances multiple times.
 This depends on your workflow.
-It may be beneficial to add this into a file ``~/.ansible.cfg`` to prevent Ansible to halt on unknown SSH host
+It may be beneficial to add the following configuration to your ``~/.ansible.cfg`` to prevent Ansible to halt on unknown SSH host keys:
-keys:

 .. code-block:: ini